Volvo P1900

-The Volvo Sport (also known as P1900) is a Swedish fiberglass-bodied roadster of which sixty-eight units were built, first 19 by Glasspar Company in California, between 1956 and 1957 by Volvo Cars.
+The Volvo Sport (also known as P1900) is a Swedish fiberglass-bodied roadster produced from 1956 to 1957.
+A total of 68 units were built, with the first 19 assembled by the Glasspar Company in California, and later by Volvo Cars.

 Assar Gabrielsson, Volvo's president and founder, got the idea for the car when he saw a Chevrolet Corvette in the United States and wanted to make something similar.
-He asked Bill Tritt of Glasspar, an American boatbuilder in Santa Ana, California, to design and tool a fibreglass/reinforced polyester body, which was later produced in Sweden.
-Glasspar was a pioneer in building fiberglass auto bodies from 1951 to 1957.
+He approached Bill Tritt of Glasspar, an American boatbuilder in Santa Ana, California, who were pioneers in building fiberglass auto bodies from 1951 to 1957.
+They were was tasked with designing and tooling a fibreglass/reinforced polyester body, producing molds, building the first prototype, as well as training Volvo’s staff in how to design and manufacture fiberglass bodies.

 Erik Quistgaard was appointed as development team leader.